Considering motives for marijuana use in drug rehab

-When determining a self-empowering treatment plan for a person in recovery, it is important to determine what their purpose was for using drugs and alcohol.
+When determining a self-empowering treatment plan for a person in recovery from cannabis, it is important to consider the motives for marijuana use.

 Some individuals may use marijuana recreationally and occasionally for years with relatively few negative consequences.
 Others become addicted to marijuana and continue to use it daily despite negative consequences.
 With increased use of marijuana, marijuana addiction is increasingly common, and drug rehab is often necessary to overcome the addiction.
 In the field of addiction research, relatively few studies have examined self-reports of motives for marijuana use.
 Self-reported motives for use are important for understanding addiction.
 Differences in motive for use may explain why one individual becomes addicted while another does not.
 To explore different motives, researchers at the University of Washington developed and tested Comprehensive Marijuana Motives questionnaire (Lee et. al., 2009).

 Participants in the study were 346 college students who used marijuana.
 The participants completed online assessments about motives for use, frequency of use, and problems associated with marijuana use.
 Analysis of the data supported a 12-factor scale for marijuana use motives which includes the following motives: enjoyment, conformity, coping, experimentation, boredom, alcohol, celebration, altered perception, social anxiety, relative low risk, sleep/rest, and availability.